 Yes, we encourage undergrads and master students to contribute and share their experiences.

 Question: I don't feel confident in participating; what should I do?

 You don't have to worry about being very scientific.
 Just explain the work that you do in simple terms.
 We have a team of editors who can help you edit your content.

 Question: Can you feature me?

-Yes, if you are ready to contribute to our page by sharing about your work, explaining a scientific technique that you use, or your experience in the field you're studying.
+Yes, we also do features.
+But we highly recommend contributing to our page by sharing about your work, explaining a scientific technique that you use, or your experience in STEM.

 Question: I submitted my bio and contribution a while ago, I still can't see it on your page.

 Please be aware that it might take some time after your submission to get featured.
 We try to post at the peak hours where your contribution and your bio would get maximum visibility.
-Therefore, we only post twice-thrice every day.
+Therefore, we only post once a day.
 However, there are exceptions, sometimes.